Who loves the sun?

-Enjoy the cool, crisp temperatures while you can, Dallas.
-Get out and about this fall at the city’s many great patios!
-Be it a sprawling, boot-stomping backyard or a rooftop vista with a view, there is a swell of wonderful outdoor venues to savor the spring!
+Get out and about this season at the city’s many great patios!
+Be it a sprawling, boot-stomping backyard or a rooftop vista with a view, there is a swell of wonderful outdoor venues to savor the season!
 [Featured image: @dallas_cool_places]

 1. Desert Racer

 Parked (literally) in Greenville Avenue, is the 8,000-square-foot patio and Ducati garage that is Desert Racer.
 Simulating the open roads of Santa Fe, the restaurant and patio offers a Southwestern oasis – spruced up with funky cacti and the occasional off-road motor vehicle – to enjoy a plate of nachos and a Hi-Ball, local brew, or FZN Marg courtesy of their Vantina.